Good taste, really?

 Rainier

-At the Summit of Mount Rainier Intro I summited Mount Rainier in August 2023, specifically 9-12 August.
+Intro I summited Mount Rainier in August 2023, specifically 9-12 August.
 I started training way too early on November ‘22.
 Felt like the more I train the more I’d enjoy the trip.
 You know things are way more enjoyable when you’re not dying.
 Realistically I started in January then went on a trip in march so I couldn’t train at all that month.
-My training was anything but planned....
+My training was anything but planned.
+Being early made me lazy so I never followed a plan even though I wanted to and should have....